New courses coming soon — be first to know.

 The manuscript, part of the University’s Mingana Collection of Middle Eastern manuscripts, consists of two parchment leaves and contains parts of Sūrahs 18 to 20, written in an early form of Arabic script known as Hijazi.

-The result suggests that the parchment is from the same codex as a manuscript in the Bibliothèque Nationale de France in Paris.
+The result suggests that the parchment is from the same codex as a manuscript held in the Bibliothèque Nationale de France in Paris, meaning these two institutions together may hold leaves from a single very ancient Qur’an.

 How it came to Birmingham